5 min read

 At the end of the day, there is certainly more than one way to go about something in a spreadsheet.
 That's what makes them so versatile.
 However, the best solution often is the efficient and straightforward one.
 The example above contains 10 entries.
 Imagine if you had 100 or 1000 entries instead.
 No way would want to filter and un-filter.
 That's too much work.
 It's clear that the SUMIF function is the better solution.

-SUMIF in Apple Numbers Documentation
+SUMIF - Apple Numbers Documentation